lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 ```
 Sums of squares for the model is 21.91618.

 #### Calculate the sums of squares residual (SSR) for the omnibus ANOVA.
-A necessary step in this equation is to calculate the variance for each group.
+A necessary step in this equation is to calculate the variance for each group {-}

 I will use the following formula to calculate SSR: $$SS_{R}= s_{group1}^{2}(n-1) + s_{group2}^{2}(n-1) + s_{group3}^{2}(n-1) + s_{group4}^{2}(n-1) + s_{group5}^{2}(n-1) + s_{group6}^{2}(n-1))$$